+COVER PENALTIES

+PENALTY COVER

-C COVER PENALTIES PENALTY COVER -2 Light Cover: 50% or less of the target is obscured. -4 Medium Cover: 50-75% of the target is obscured, or target is prone. -6 Heavy Cover: 25% or less of the target is visible. -8 Near Total Cover: The target is in Near Total Cover (such as an arrow slit).
+- -2 Light Cover: A quarter of the target is obscured. - -4 Medium Cover: Half the target is obscured, or target is prone. - -6 Heavy Cover: Three-quarters of the target is obscured. - -8 Near Total Cover: The target is barely visible.